 These drawbacks alone aren’t really serious enough to warrant passing up this awesome shelter.
 Just keep them in mind when doing comparison shopping.

 If a rating had to be given for the performance of the tarp, it would easily score a 4.5 out of 5.
-The Escapist Tarp Shelter has a couple drawbacks but its advantages far outweigh them.
+The Sea to Summit Escapist Tarp, Medium has a couple drawbacks but its advantages far outweigh them.
 There are a lot of tarps out there but few companies have been able to create one that is equally lightweight as it is durable like Sea to Summit has.